-The Kibera Girls Soccer Academy is a free school for girls in the Kibera slum of Nairobi, Kenya.
+The Kibera Girls Soccer Academy provides a free holistic secondary education to 130 girls annually in the informal settlement of Kibera in Nairobi, Kenya.

 Check out the architectural drawings here!